List of The Land Before Time characters: Littlefoot's mother

 Littlefoot's mother, voiced by Helen Shaver, dies in the first film to save Littlefoot and Cera from the Sharptooth pursuing them.
 Before her death, she is Littlefoot's teacher and caregiver, and introduces the story's principal themes.
 After death, she appears as a ghost to reveal his destination.
 She is also shown in a flashback scene in The Land Before Time X: The Great Longneck Migration.

 Rhett

 Rhett (voiced by Elizabeth Daily) is a new friend of Littlefoot's friend Ali, who is introduced in the TV series episode "The Brave Longneck Scheme".
-He has an arrogant personality and tries to pass himself off as a hero.
+He initially had an arrogant personality and tried to pass himself off as a hero.

 Tippy's mother

 Tippy's mother (voiced by Susan Krebs) is a kindly female Stegosaurus who invites Spike to spend time with her herd upon learning that he has been adopted by another species and has not spent time around his species.
 She later invites him to travel with the herd when they leave the Valley in search of food during the freeze.
-She and her son, together with their herd, reappear in the episode "The Forbidden Friendship."
+She and her son, together with their herd, reappear in the episode "The Forbidden Friendship".

+Ruby's Family

+Ruby's Family (both voiced by Rob Paulsen, Nika Futterman) is a family of Oviraptors, who is first appeared in "The Star Day Celebration" and "Return to Hanging Rock".